nrfconnect/sdk-nrfxlib/softdevice_controller/doc/softdevice_controller.rst

 Applications utilizing the |controller| library are responsible for the following:

-* Forwarding RNG interrupts to the |controller| library.
+* Ensuring a source of random numbers is available to the |controller| (see the message sequence charts below).
-  The application should not add additional processing in the corresponding interrupt handler.
-  Otherwise, the behavior is undefined.
 * The |controller| relies on the functionality provided by Nordic Semiconductor's :ref:`mpsl`, which has its own set of requirements that the application must follow.
 * Ensuring thread-safe operation.
   This can be achieved by either: